Up to 35% off Raised Beds

 Mountain Laurel is poisonous to humans and many animals: horses, goats, cows, deer and monkeys.

-• Plant Size: 5-15 feet tall
+height height 5-15 feet tall

-While Mountain Laurel tends to demand careful maintenance, the work pays off.
+While mountain laurel tends to demand careful maintenance, the work pays off.
 It explodes with clusters of bowl-shaped blooms in late spring through the summer.
 Flowers are white or pink and fade into a deep pink center.
 The glossy elongated leaves grow from knobby branches.

 This slow-growing bush is best for the experienced gardener.
-Mountain Laurel is picky about soil, preferring it to be cool, moist, and acidic.
+Mountain laurel is picky about soil, preferring it to be cool, moist, and acidic.
 It also needs just the right amount of shade.
 Make sure to plant it with the crown exposed above the soil.
 Deadhead flowers regularly to keep unseemly brown fruits from appearing.

 Mock Orange